 - Post-placement support

-For youth who are interested in setting up their own enterprises near their homes and to support creation of new jobs, Pratham provides the capital asset and mentoring support to set up micro-enterprises.
+For youth who are interested in setting up their own enterprises near their homes and to support creation of new jobs, Pratham provides mentoring support to set up micro-enterprises.
 Up until now, we have supported over 1,500 such youth (primarily women) to set up successful enterprises in the fields of beauty, electrical service and construction.

 A unique aspect of Pratham’s vocational training model is the focus on post-placement tracking and support, coupled with financial sustainability.
 Youth placed in wage employment or supported to set up micro-enterprises are tracked and mentored for a one-year period to encourage them to continue their current jobs, upgrade to new placements and acquire additional skills.
 Students are further supported to overcome problems of migration through the Pratham Alumni (PAL) Network, which provides support in the form of accommodation and mess facilities, counselling, social networks, mediation with employers, support in accessing health services, etc. This suite of post-placement services has been instrumental in increasing the retention of students in their first jobs.